About Qvaq

 What is Qvaq?

 Qvaq is an easy to use tool for online discussions in real-time.
-It's a place where users can create and and join groups to discuss various topics with each other.
+It's a place where users can create and join groups to discuss various topics with each other.
 Instead of following people, you follow topics.

 You can join and create as many groups as you want to, both public and private ones, and you can chat privately one-on-one with other members.